-- Apple’s iOS device or the most recent version of Mac
+- Apple’s iOS device or the most recent version of the Mac

-- You’ll need an Apple ID to sign in to all of your iCloud devices.
+- You’ll need an Apple ID to sign in to your iCloud devices.

 Once you’ve met these requirements, you’ll be able to transfer files using iCloud Drive instead of iTunes.
 With that said, this strategy can be used in a variety of ways.
 Here are some examples of those techniques:

 - Open a browser window and navigate to the /iCloud.com website.